 Americans with Disabilities Act of 1990 (Title I): Title I of the ADA prohibits discrimination against “qualified individuals” with a “disability.”
 The ADA applies to employers who have 15 or more employees.

-In order to pursue a Title VII, ADEA, or ADA claim in federal court, a plaintiff must first exhaust their administrative remedies by filing a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission.
+Note: In order to pursue a Title VII, ADEA, or ADA claim in federal court, a plaintiff must first exhaust their administrative remedies by filing a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission (EEOC).

 Equal Pay Act of 1963: The EPA – which is part of the Fair Labor Standards Act (FLSA) – prohibits employers from discriminating against employees on the basis of sex “for equal work on jobs the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions”, subject to certain exceptions.